lsst/LDM-230/index.rst

 nodes communicate similarly to the replicators and distributors of the Archiver commandable entity.

-The Base DMCS scans the Camera buffer for images that have not been archived to tape (or transmitted over the network).
+The Base :term:`DMCS` scans the Camera buffer for images that have not been archived to tape (or transmitted over the network).
 Each of those images triggers a replicator job.
 The oldest images will be submitted first.
-The Base DMCS also scans the network outage buffer for images that were not transmitted (as recorded in the Alert Production database).
+The Base :term:`DMCS` also scans the network outage buffer for images that were not transmitted (as recorded in the Alert Production database).
 Those images also trigger a different replicator job that retrieves its data from the buffer instead of the camera.

 Images handled by the Catch-Up Archiver are not processed by the normal Alert Production Cluster.
-The Base DMCS may be configured to submit worker jobs to a separate pool of workers for catch-up processing of these images.
+The Base :term:`DMCS` may be configured to submit worker jobs to a separate pool of workers for catch-up processing of these images.

+.. _cal-eng-image-modes:

 Calibration image and engineering image modes
 ---------------------------------------------